pbedat/warpgate/README.md

 Copy
 ----
 So you have launched a warpgate?
 Ok!
-It's time pewpewpew:
+It's time to pewpewpew:

     ./warpgate.exe cp <url> <path>